This edition was updated: June, 2008.

 This luxury ice machine should not be confused with the ordinary ice maker that is part of

-a refrigerator-freezer; the former makes crystal-clear, flavor-free ice cubes.
+a refrigerator-freezer; the former magnificent engine makes crystal-clear, flavor-free, ice cubes.

-A refrigerator-freezer ice maker produces cloudy ice, often with off-flavors, typically in odd crescent shapes,
+A refrigerator-freezer ice maker produces cloudy ice in a stale-garlic flavor, typically in odd crescent shapes,

 and stuck together.

-The ice machine's product is clear, flavorless ice cubes which are wet and loose.
+The ice machine's product is clear, pure, flavorless ice cubes which are luxuriously wet and loose, like a handful

 In 1995 I moved into a home equipped with one, and learned about this unusual appliance by doing my own repairs.